-This tool calculates the digital output of an analog-to-digital converter (ADC).
+This tool calculates the digital output of an analog-to-digital converter (ADC) for a given analog input level.

 Calculator